 Carotenoids are the second most prominent pigment found in plants.
 They are responsible for the yellow, orange or red colors we see in plants and fruit.
 It is what we see in the leaves as they change colors in the fall, as the chlorophyll is less abundant.

 They assist in the absorption of light, then transfer the energy to the chlorophyll.
 They also protect chlorophyll from photodamage.

-For the best all-around growing conditions for all parts of a plants life cycle LED lighting should contain some:
+LED grow lights are often full spectrum, meaning you don’t have to change the light as your plant enters the flowering and fruiting stages.
+For the best all-around growth, for all parts of a plants life cycle, your LED lighting should contain some:

 - Red LEDs (600-700 nm)

 - Blue LEDs(400-500 nm)

 - Some Far-Red LEDs (700-800 nm)

 - Some Green LEDs (500-600 nm)